davidc5013/sep11-freedom-project/blog/entry01.md

 #### The tool and tinkering

 "But how are you going to do that?"
-To that I say im going to be using <p> <a href="https://kaboomjs.com/">kaboom</a></p>, a JavaScript program that helps coding games easier and fun.
+To that I say im going to be using  <a href="https://kaboomjs.com/">kaboom</a>, a JavaScript program that helps coding games easier and fun.

 [Next](entry02.md)